The Nazca Solution

 The input parameter, “Bandwidth” is the width of each great circle band in kilometers.
 This bandwidth applies to both the Nazca great circles and their random counterparts.
 If one inputs a 20 kilometer bandwidth the simulation will make each of the 79 Nazca great circles into bands 20 kilometers in width, and count the number of sites they encompass.
 The simulation then assigns the same 20 kilometer width to each great circle in the randomly generated sets of 79 and counts the number of sites encompass in each random iteration.

-The large scrollable box labeled “Sites”, lists the monuments, volcanoes and impact craters available for the random simulation test and their latitude and longitude coordinates.
+The large scrollable box labeled “Sites”, lists the ancient structural sites, volcanoes and impact craters available for the random simulation null-hypothesis test and their latitude and longitude coordinates.
 Each site has a check box for individual inclusion or exclusion from the test.
 The sites appear on the list in order by category.

-Ancient monuments and cities are listed first in alphabetical order.
-This list of ancient monuments and their coordinates is also provided in Table-5 in the Data section.
+Ancient monuments is simply a term to describe structural sites that are not settlements, such as pyramids, mounds, standing stones, dolmens etc. settlements are listed first in alphabetical order.
+This list of anc monuments and their coordinates is also provided in Table-5 in the Data section.
 There are several subtypes of monuments that are grouped together under categorical labels such as, “Pyramid”, “Menhir” or “Dolmen” in order to facilitate locating them on the list.
 There are exceptions to this grouping such as the Great Pyramid of Giza which is found alphabetically under letter “G” and not with the other pyramids.

-The monument names which are written in capital letters represent those that serve as capitals of their monumental groupings.
+The names of the structural sites which are written in capital letters represent those that serve as “capitals” of their groupings.
 The capital groups are defined by a 50 kilometer radius from the capital monument and between satellite monuments in the group.
 If a monument is within 50 kilometers of a monument that is within 50 kms of a capital monument, both satellite monuments belong to that capital group.
-Therefore, if a monument is 50 kms or more from a capital monument or any of its satellites, it does not belong to any group and is considered a lone monumental site.
+Therefore, if a monument is 50 kms or more from a capital monument or any of its satellites, it does not belong to any group and is considered a lone structural site.
 All the monuments that are in the immediate vicinity of the Giza Plateau, for example, are part of the “Giza” group.
-This allows one to select the Great Pyramid as the single representative of the entire Giza group that would otherwise include the other many pyramids and monuments of the Nile Delta region.
+This allows one to select the Great Pyramid as the single representative of the entire Giza group that would otherwise include the many other pyramids and monuments of the Nile Delta region, which would be a biased approach that would weigh the experimental test in .
 One can thus test entire groups or only the “Capital” monument of each group.
 The capital of a monumental group is, as best determined, the most anomalous or extreme structure of the group, as best determined.
 At the end of the monuments list is comprised of the subcategories, “Geoglyph”, “Submerged Monuments” and “Other”, followed by the impact craters as seen in Picture-7.

 The currently accepted impact craters are numbered in order according to crater diameter to facilitate selection of test populations in terms of impact force and global climatic effect.
 The impact craters list with their coordinate locations, diameters, approximate ages and force of impact if available are also provided in Table-7 in Data section.